-The audit of the accompanying financial statements of the General Assembly Retirement System of the State of Illinois ("System") was performed by BKD, LLP.
+The audit of the accompanying financial statements of the General Assembly Retirement System of the State of Illinois (System) was performed by RSM US LLP.

-Based on their audit and the report of other auditors, the auditors expressed an unmodified opinion on the General Assembly Retirement System of the State of Illinois' financial statements.
+Based on their audit and the report of other auditors, the auditors expressed an unmodified opinion on the System's basic financial statements.